jpfaraco/zwicky/README.md

 ## Deployment

-The app is deployed on Vercel as a static site.
+The app is deployed on Vercel with a serverless API route.
 The production deployment:

 - Serves the static frontend from the build output
-- Calls Vercel AI Gateway directly from the frontend
+- Uses a serverless API route (`/api/ai-gateway`) to proxy AI Gateway requests
 - Automatically uses `VERCEL_OIDC_TOKEN` for authentication (no API key needed in Vercel settings)
 - The OIDC token is automatically injected by Vercel and scoped to your project for enhanced security
 - Includes Vercel Web Analytics for tracking page views and performance metrics

+**Why the API route?** Direct browser calls to AI Gateway in production are blocked by CORS.
+The API route runs server-side, avoiding this issue while maintaining security through OIDC authentication.

 ## Project Structure

 ```
 zwicky-app/
+├── api/
+│   └── ai-gateway.js        # Serverless API route for production
 ├── src/
 │   ├── components/
 │   │   ├── ui/              # Shadcn/ui components